PyCQA/redbaron/docs/other.rst

     # red.return_.edit()

-By default, the editor is taken from the variable :file:`EDITOR` in the environements variables.
+By default, the editor is taken from the variable :file:`EDITOR` in the environment variables.
 If this variable is not present, nano is used.
 You can use a different editor this way: :file:`node.edit(editor="vim")`.

 .absolute_bounding_box